 The purpose of the Rain Barrel Program is to generate public involvement in the stormwater program by providing rain barrels at a discounted price to the citizens of Hendersonville.
 Rain Barrels offer a number of benefits to the community and residents including reducing stormwater runoff pollution from residential lots, allowing residents to store and use rainwater for irrigation and gardening during times of drought, lowering water bills, and reducing the demand on municipal water treatment and supply.
 Rain Water Solutions, a North Carolina based company, offers a community partnership program that provides high-quality rain barrels to participating municipalities and a discounted price to residents.

-This program is coordinated by Michael S. Huffman, the Stormwater Quality Specialist for the City of Hendersonville.
-If you have any questions or would like more information regarding the Rain Barrel program please contact him by phone: 828-697-3013 or email: email@example.com
+Since the program began over 800 Barrels have been distributed, equivalent to 40,000 gallons of rainwater being conserved each time it rains.
+This program is coordinated by the Stormwater Division for the City of Hendersonville.
+If you have any questions or would like more information regarding the Rain Barrel program please call: 828-697-3013 or email: firstname.lastname@example.org

 It all started with a bike ride.
 Torry and Michael ride their bikes together on a weekly basis and as is often the case they talk about their families, what they did on the weekend, and their jobs.
 Torry Nergart is the Conservation Easement Manager for Carolina Mountain Land Conservancy (CMLC) and Michael Huffman works for the City of Hendersonville as Stormwater Quality Specialist.
 Michael told Torry he thought Ironwood Square, where The Free Clinics (TFC) is located, would be a great place to demonstrate water conservation, and that he could offer a grant to help finance the project.
 Furthermore, North Carolina State (NCS) through the College of Agricultural and Life Sciences and the NC Cooperative Extension would design and install the entire system, including a cistern, drain pipes, and an electric pump.
 After walking the property in April they determined that of the three tenants at Ironwood Square, TFC, CMLC, and Children & Family Resource Center, TFC's site and our Community Garden made for a perfect fit.